 - Vaccinate your puppy at the appropriate ages and keep unvaccinated puppies away from unvaccinated dogs and public places like dog parks and kennels

-- Kennel your puppy when he is not supervised to prevent accidental ingestion of garbage and toxins
+- Kennel your puppy when they are not supervised to prevent accidental ingestion of garbage and toxins

 Diarrhea is your puppy’s way of letting you know that something is wrong.
-Whether it is an upset stomach or a viral infection, observing your puppy’s bowel movements is one of the best ways owners can monitor their puppies’ health on a daily basis.
+Whether the cause is an upset stomach or a viral infection, observing your puppy’s bowel movements is one of the best ways to monitor their health on a daily basis.